Can You Ride a Bike While Pregnant?

 Can you ride a bike while pregnant?

-If you’re asking, can pregnant women ride bikes? the answer is: yes, they can.
+If you’re asking, can pregnant women ride bikes? the answer is: yes, you can.

-Cycling while pregnant can be a safe and low-impact exercise.
+Cycling while pregnant can be a safe and low-impact exercise (even safer if it’s on a stationary bike).

 In fact, some women cycle throughout their entire pregnancy.